Setup Guide

 Heavy tasks always use Anthropic (Claude): chapter drafting, writing profile generation, editor chat, polish and voice revision.
 These are the calls where output quality matters most.

-Medium and light tasks try your Custom Endpoint first: scene generation, chapter summaries, bible extraction, inline edits, slash commands.
+Medium and light tasks try your Custom Endpoint first: scene generation, chapter summaries, codex extraction, inline edits, slash commands.
 If the custom endpoint fails or is unreachable, bookmoth silently falls back to Anthropic.
 You never see an error.

 Enter your Anthropic API key in the top section of API / LLM settings.